plantgenomicslab/BCH709/index.md

 > ## Prerequisites
 > Online introduction to Linux.
 Students must complete one of the following online tutorials (or both) before class begins.
 > - [Code academy's Intro to Unix](https://www.codecademy.com/learn/learn-the-command-line "Code academy")
-> - Computer with internet (In case, you bring your **desktop**, please do not bring your monitor. we have a monitor in our classroom)
+> - Computer with ethernet port or wifi (If in case you bring your **desktop**, please do not bring your monitor. we have a monitor in our classroom)
 >
 > - Terminal software
 > - UNR affilated email **\<ID\>@unr.edu or \<ID\>@nevada.unr.edu**